Remove and improve the toilet

 Install new ceramic floor over existing floor

-David sands the tile floor’s surface to rough it up before we apply the primer.
+David sands the bathroom’s tile floor to rough it up before we apply primer, the next part of this renovation.
 We’re coating both the old tile and the bare concrete that was under the vanity.

 Once the primer is dry, Chelsea and David mix up the floor-leveling compound.
 It only needs about four hours to dry, but we’re at the end of the day so we can let it sit overnight.